 Ms. LaCerte is passionate about standing up for what is right.
-From a young age, she was inspired to be an advocate by her father, a Pulitzer Prize-winning investigative reporter, and her mother, the CEO of an agency providing mental health services and support to families facing adversity in Milwaukee.
 After several years focusing on writing as a career, Ms. LaCerte was motivated to pursue law because of the meaningful and tangible ways lawyers can impact the lives of their clients.
 "The law is a powerful tool that, in the right hands, can transform lives.
 I am proud to be part of the Baron & Budd team helping individuals and their families seek justice for the harm they suffered by exposure to asbestos."